unibo-spe/spe-slides/content/04-build-automation/_generator.md

 <br>
 An example is the [`org.gradle.api.Exec`](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/Exec.html) task type, representing a command to be executed on the underlying command line

-At task registration time, it is possible to specify the task type.
+The task type can be specified at task registration time.
 <br>
-Any `open class` implementing [`org.gradle.api.Task`](https://docs.gradle.org/current/javadoc/org/gradle/api/Task.html) can be instanced
+Any `open class` implementing [`org.gradle.api.Task`](https://docs.gradle.org/current/javadoc/org/gradle/api/Task.html) can be instanced.

+Tasks of unspecified type are plain `BaseTask`s

 ```gradle
 {{% import-raw path="examples/print-java/build.gradle.kts" %}}